Why You Can't Switch Off (And How to Finally Empty Your Head)

 ✦ · ✦ · ✦

 You are exhausted.
 You know you are exhausted.
-And yet when you finally sit down — when the children are in bed, when the work is done, when there is nothing left that urgently needs to happen — you cannot rest.
+And yet when you finally lie down — when the children are in bed, when the work is done, when there is nothing left that urgently needs to happen — you cannot rest.

 Your mind keeps moving.
 Through tomorrow's list.
 Through the conversation you had this morning and the one you need to have next week.
 Through the thing you forgot and the thing you are worried you will forget.
 Through all of it, relentlessly, even as your body is desperate to stop.